-SEA Objectives Peopling convict over from Store A SEA Objectives Baseline carried over from Stage A 1- To maintain and enhance nature conservation (biodiversity, flora and fauna) 1-The 2011-2013 AMR does not contain updated conservation data.2010/11: 27% of Herefordshire's SSSI land was in favourable condition.- August 2 unfavourable recovering.
+Baseline carried over from Stage A

+- 1-The 2011-2013 AMR does not contain updated conservation data.2010/11: 27% of Herefordshire's SSSI land was in favourable condition.- August 2014 status of the SSSIs are: River Wye unfavourable recovering.
 Moseley Common (Unfavourable but recovering).
-The existing status of the Wye SAC between Hay and the Lugg confluence meeting the conservation targets.
+The existing status of the Wye SAC between Hay and the Lugg confluence is currently meeting its phosphate target and is meeting the conservation targets.
 The 2011-2013 AMR does not contain updated conservation data.
-2010/11: 17 Habitat Action Plans and 14 Species 2- To maintain and enhance the quality of landscapes and townscapes Herefordshire.
+2010/11: 17 Habitat Action Plans and 14 Species Action Plans are currently in operation across Herefordshire.
 Withington Group Parish has: 1 SSSI, 1 SWS.
-Withington Group Parish lies within the hydrological catchment of the River Wye SAC a the River Lugg Sac borders the parish.
-There are no NNRs, SWS and SINCs within the parish.
-3- To improve quality of surroundings 2-There are no outstanding enforcement actions or appeals concerning locally important buildings within Withington Group Parish at present.
-There is Withington Village 4- To conserve and where appropriate enhance the historic environment and culture heritage 3- In terms of Withington Group Parish itself, In terms of Withington group parish itself, the study reveals that there is: 1 x junior football pitch 0.86ha a 5- To improve air quality 4-Whilst there is no qualitative, locally specific data available at present, Aymestrey has 2 Scheduled Ancient Monuments and numerous listed building 6- To reduce the effect of traffic on the environment 5-Between 2005 and 2010 Herefordshire's total and per capita carbon emission reduced by 7% and 8% respectively; while UK's total and per capita carbon within the same period.
-This suggests that air quality is improving.
-7- To reduce contributions to climate change 6-% of Herefordshire residents who travel to work by: Car: 70.1%, Foot: 14.7: Bicycle: 4.3%, Bus: 2%, Train: 0.8%, Motorbike: 0.8%, Taxi: 0.3%, Other: 7 8- To reduce vulnerability to climate change 7-Herefordshire latest figure of C02 emissions per capita-dates back to 2010: 1.61 million tonnes (mtCO ) 9- To improve water quality 8-Reduce the risk of flooding-There have been no approvals contrary to EA advice since reporting began in 2004.
-The 2011-2013 AMR does not conta 10- To provide for sustainable sources of water supply 9-Percentage of river length assessed as good or very good chemical quality and ecological quality as required by the Water Framework Directive.
-La 11- To avoid, reduce and manage flood risk 10-The parish falls into the Herefordshire Conjunctive Use Water Resource Zones (WRZs), one of 6 zones covering Herefordshire.
-39% of demand is 12- To conserve soil resources and quality 11-Number of planning permissions granted contrary to the advice of the Environment Agency on flood defence grounds.
-The 2011-2013 AMR does not appear to the advice of the Environment Agency on flood defence grounds.
-13- To minimise the production of waste 12- Majority of land within the agricultural land classification around Withington Group Parish is predominantly The Agricultural land classification acros 2 and 3 (very good and good to moderate).
-Percentage of all new development completed on previously developed land.2010/11: 67%2011-13: 57% 14- To improve health of the population 16- There are numerous listed buildings within the parish and 2 SAMs.
-The neighbourhood area comprises the following types of landscapes: Princip on river terrace 15- To reduce crime and nuisance 16- To conserve natural and manmade resources st 2014 status of the SSSIs are: River Wye - ence is currently meeting its phosphate target and is cies Action Plans are currently in operation across and sits in the hydrological catchment of the River Wye, e is a Conservation Area around a and new facilities at the village hall lings, all of which require ongoing maintenance.
+Withington Group Parish lies within the hydrological catchment of the River Wye SAC and sits in the hydrological catchment of the River Wye, the River Lugg Sac borders the parish.
+There are no NNRs, SWS and SINCs within the parish. - 2-There are no outstanding enforcement actions or appeals concerning locally important buildings within Withington Group Parish at present.
+There is a Conservation Area around Withington Village - 3- In terms of Withington Group Parish itself, In terms of Withington group parish itself, the study reveals that there is: 1 x junior football pitch 0.86ha and new facilities at the village hall - 4-Whilst there is no qualitative, locally specific data available at present, Aymestrey has 2 Scheduled Ancient Monuments and numerous listed buildings, all of which require ongoing maintenance. - 5-Between 2005 and 2010 Herefordshire's total and per capita carbon emission reduced by 7% and 8% respectively; while UK's total and per capita carbon emission reduced by 8% and 12% respectively within the same period.
+This suggests that air quality is improving. - 6-% of Herefordshire residents who travel to work by: Car: 70.1%, Foot: 14.7: Bicycle: 4.3%, Bus: 2%, Train: 0.8%, Motorbike: 0.8%, Taxi: 0.3%, Other: 7%. - 7-Herefordshire latest figure of C02 emissions per capita-dates back to 2010: 1.61 million tonnes (mtCO2) - 8-Reduce the risk of flooding-There have been no approvals contrary to EA advice since reporting began in 2004.
+The 2011-2013 AMR does not contain updated conservation data. - 9-Percentage of river length assessed as good or very good chemical quality and ecological quality as required by the Water Framework Directive.
+Latest figure dates back to 2005: 84%. - 10-The parish falls into the Herefordshire Conjunctive Use Water Resource Zones (WRZs), one of 6 zones covering Herefordshire.
+39% of demand is from non-household use. - 11-Number of planning permissions granted contrary to the advice of the Environment Agency on flood defence grounds.
+The 2011-2013 AMR does not contain updated conservation data. - 12- Majority of land within the agricultural land classification around Withington Group Parish is predominantly The Agricultural land classification across the Parish is a mixture of Grades 2 and 3 (very good and good to moderate).
+Percentage of all new development completed on previously developed land.2010/11: 67%2011-13: 57%. - 16- There are numerous listed buildings within the parish and 2 SAMs.
+The neighbourhood area comprises the following types of landscapes: Principal settled farmlands; estate farmlands; settled farmlands on river terrace